Protection of Interests in Enforcement Proceedings

 Court Rulings on Payment Orders

-Specific court determinations related to payment orders that serve as grounds for bailiffs to begin enforcement.
+Court determinations relating to payment orders that serve as the basis for bailiff enforcement.

-In legally defined situations, bailiffs issue their own orders that enable them to proceed with debt recovery actions.
+In defined circumstances, bailiffs issue their own orders enabling enforcement actions.

 Notarial Enforcement Inscriptions on Debt Collection